iSHAREScheme/iSHARESatellite/docs/cli-install/server-cli-installer.md

 - Non-interactive mode (`--non-interactive`):
   - does not prompt,
   - requires a pre-existing complete env file,
-  - fails fast if required values are missing.
+  - fails fast if required values are missing,
+  - fails with explicit external-requirement messages when manual onboarding steps are pending.

 ## What It Does